Stratification and rectifiability of harmonic map flows via tangent measures: Introduction

+Eells and Sampson introduced the concept of harmonic map flow in \cite{ES64} to find harmonic maps in a given free homotopy class.
+When $ \om $ is a compact, smooth $ n $-manifold without boundary, Eells and Sampson showed that there exist smooth short-time solutions starting from any smooth initial data.
+Using the Bochner formula, they further revealed that if $ \cN $ has non-positive sectional curvature $ K_{\cN} $, then the solution remains globally smooth and unique.

+On the other hand, without the curvature assumption on $ \cN $, the short-time smooth solution may blow up in finite time.
+Here we say that a solution of \eqref{heatflow} blows up in finite time if there exists $0<T<+\infty$ such that $u(\cdot, t)$ is smooth in $\Omega\times (0, T)$, while

-In the proceeding study, Wang \cite{Wan08} sharpened this result, replacing $ L^{\ift} $ with $ L^n $ for $ n\geq 3 $.
-In contrast, in a recent breakthrough \cite{DPW20}, D\'{a}vila, Del Pino, and Wei constructed an explicit blow-up solution with the desired blow-up profile for the harmonic map flow from a two-dimensional domain $ \om $ to $ \Ss^2 $ under specific initial conditions.
+In \cite{CDY92}, Chang, Ding, and Ye found a surprising fact: even if the base and target manifolds are both $ \Ss^2 $, solutions of \eqref{heatflow} evolving from smooth initial data can develop singularities in finite time.
+After that, the construction of blow-up solutions became an active area of research.
+In a recent breakthrough \cite{DPW20}, D\'{a}vila, del Pino, and Wei constructed an explicit blow-up solution with the desired blow-up profile for the harmonic map flow from $ \om\subset\R^2 $ to $ \Ss^2 $ with specific initial conditions.